zyper16/Gicu-AI/README.md

-# gicu.AI your AI chat bot AI
+# gicu.AI your AI chat bot assistant

 This is a clone to the famous ChatGPT from OpenAI.